ahaurw01/haurwitz.com/blog_posts/2013-09-02_growl-like-notifications.md

 #### `notification.closed` property

 Whenever a notification is closed, we want all other notifications that were present to stay on the screen, but animate to their new location.
-To achieve this, we must make sure that the collection of notifications being `{{#each}}`ed over does not change in a significant way.
+To achieve this, we must make sure that the collection of notifications being wrapped by our `NotificationContainerView` does not change in a significant way.
 If this collection is rebuilt, every notification view that was in the DOM is ripped out and new ones are put in.
 We don't want that because the new ones would not know where they were previously and animation would be near impossible.

 Instead what we do is set a `closed` property on any notification that has been closed and just don't display it on the screen anymore.
 We can simply update the position settings of the views that need to stay visible and they will animate nicely to their new homes.

-In the `close` event handler, we wait 300 milliseconds to set the `closed` property to true since we have a classname binding on the `notification.closed` property that sets `display: none`.
+In the `close` event handler, we wait 300 milliseconds to set the `closed` property to true since we have a classname binding on the `content.closed` property that sets `display: none`.

 #### Horizontal and vertical placement